ntaiprogrammer/AgileProject_MovieDatabaseWebsite/README.md

 # AgileProject: MovieDatabaseWebsite #
-Website to rate and search a large database of movies.
+Requirement: Build a fully functioning website on a linux server to rate and search a large database of movies.

 ### ***Includes:*** ###